teamdigitale/template-museo-civico/src/contents/pages/museum.md

       shoulders or knees and purrs you to sleep so catch eat throw up catch eat throw up bad birds. "
 ---
+The Museum of Modern Art (MoMA) is a world-renowned museum in New York City that houses modern and contemporary art.
+It's considered one of the most important museums of modern art in the world.

+### Features:

+* Collection: Includes paintings, sculptures, photographs, film, and electronic media
+* Artists: Works by Pablo Picasso, Jackson Pollock, Andy Warhol, and others
+* Exhibitions: Special exhibits are held throughout the museum
+* Library and archives: Contains over 300,000 additional items

+### History and location:

+Founded in 1929 by Alfred H. Barr
+Located at 11 West 53rd St, New York, NY 10019
+Located in Midtown Manhattan, between 5th and 6th Avenues

+### Visiting:

+Open daily, except Thanksgiving and Christmas
+Some recommend starting at the top floor to see the oldest works, then moving down to see more recent works